Yangon, Bagan, Mandalay, Inle Lake

 Photographers Paradise

 Our trip will be about one thing and that is to be in the best light at the best time at the best locations.
 Photo opportunities are everywhere in Burma and we will all see why this country is the jewel of Southeast Asia.
-I have chosen late November as a good time for less tourists than the previous 3 months as I want to be around as few tourists as possible.
+I have chosen late November as a good time for some of the best weather and we will have very few tourists to deal with too!

-I know this country well and want our group to have the most amount of photo ops without other people bothering us.
+I know this country well and want our group to have the most amount of photo ops in magical locations.
 This magical place called Burma is a photographers paradise and this trip is for people that are serious about capturing great images and are not just here for a sightseeing trip.

 One Special Country